Nonproportionality of NaI(Tl) Scintillation Detector for Dark Matter Search Experiments: Introduction

 While substantial efforts have been dedicated to lowering the energy threshold through hardware and software upgrades~\cite{choi_improving_2020, lee_scintillation_2022, adhikari_lowering_2021}, there has been a relative neglect of the study on nPR of scintillation response.
 However, misconceptions regarding scintillation response could lead to incorrect interpretations of DM and $\nu$ signals.
+It is also evident in the recent measurements and interpretations of nuclear recoil quenching factors, where taking nPR into account results in an energy scale difference of about 25\% at 1 keV electron equivalent~\cite{lee_quenchingfactor_2024}.
 This is particularly relevant in the low-energy region, where light yield rapidly changes and can introduce significant biases.
 Unfortunately, previously measured nPR curves have not adequately covered the low-energy region, resulting in a scarcity of reported light-yield measurements at these energies, with only a few indirect or obsolete values available~\cite{khodyuk_nonproportional_2010, aitken_fluorescent_1967}.

 To address the aforementioned challenges, this paper presents the results of our $\gamma$-ray calibration of NaI(Tl) crystals used in the COSINE-100 experiment.
 We utilized various mono-energetic peaks from internally contaminated isotopes, covering an energy range from 0.87 to 88\,keV.
 Given the long-term nature of the DM search experiment, we extracted these energy peaks by simultaneously examining their decay times and peak positions.
 To complement the data, we also conducted $\gamma$~spectroscopy using another NaI(Tl) crystal from the same manufacturer.